abyasham/how-to-train-your-network-data/README.txt

 pcap16.pcap	7433.71
 pcap17.pcap	7397.64

+use convert8.py to prepare the pcaps and convert it to clean csv files

 Are we sure CSV timestamps map directly back to Radiflow PCAP (and is it possible to get this to the second rather than minute?)
 >>> Yes , please use radflow pcaps from the events excel file and its matches with the timestamp.